Disusun Ulang Oleh:

 Equation (2.9) can be integrated between states 1 and 2 to give

-We can substitute for or in the above result using the ideal gas law, or carry out the derivation slightly differently, to also show that
+in the above result using the ideal gas law, or carry out the derivation slightly differently, to also show that

 We will use the above equations to relate pressure and temperature to one another for quasi-static adiabatic processes (for instance, this type of process is our idealization of what happens in compressors and turbines).